Efrem Winters: High school

-College career
+Career

-Winters was recruited to play college basketball at the University of Illinois at Urbana–Champaign after high school and was a member of the varsity basketball team from 1982 to 1986.
+Winters was recruited to play college basketball at the University of Illinois at Urbana–Champaign after high school and was a member of the varsity from 1982 to 1986.
 He played in 129 of 130 games during his four years at Illinois, missing only one game during his freshman year.
-Winters was the starting power forward for all four seasons, replacing Bryan Leonard in the third game of the 1982-83 season.
+Winters was the starting power forward for all four seasons.
 During his freshman season, Winters played alongside future NBA great Derek Harper as well as Illinois' all-time leader in steals and assists, guard Bruce Douglas, freshman guard Doug Altenberger, freshman forward Scott Meents, sophomore forward George Montgomery and sophomore forward Anthony Welch to form the nucleus for a team that would advance to the NCAA tournament every year.
 Winters started all four years at Illinois and made an immediate impact, setting freshman school records for scoring, rebounding and games started.
 Winters finished the season as the team leader in rebounds and blocked shots while finishing second to Harper in scoring.
 The Illini finished the season with an overall record of 21–11 and a conference record of 11–7, fourth place in the Big Ten Conference and a berth in the 1983 NCAA Division I men's basketball tournament.
 Winters' Illini team was a #7 seed and placed in the West Region, where they lost in the first round to Utah.